HazardousPeach/hazardouspeach.github.io/_posts/2015-10-15-improving-accuracy-summation.md

 had a sum variable with twice as many bits, and then at the end you cut off half the bits at the end.

-Okay, so that is compensated summation in a nutshell.
 Now that we know how to transform programs which do summation into ones which do compensated summation, it's fairly straightforward to add this capability to Herbie, and finally be able to improve the program accuracy of our first program fragments.
 With this technique, we can effectively eliminate the error of programs that add hundreds of numbers.
 Even more complex programs, like those that calculate the value of a polynomial, can be improved significantly, since many programs make use of adding lots of numbers in one way or another.